ajinkyavbhandare/projects/Diabetes-Progression-Prediction-with-Regression/readme.md

 This application predicts the progression of diabetes based on various health factors.
 It's built with Python and Streamlit, and can be run locally, in a Docker container, or deployed with Kubernetes.

-## Installation
-1. Navigate to the directory containing your Streamlit app.
-2. Install the required packages using pip:

-    ```bash
-    $ pip install -r requirements.txt
-    ```
-3. Run the Streamlit app:

-    ```bash
-    $ streamlit run app.py
-    ```

-    The Streamlit app is now running and can be accessed at http://localhost:5000 in your web browser.

 ![app.py](https://github.com/ajinkyavbhandare/projects/blob/main/Diabetes-Progression-Prediction-with-Regression/images/app.png)

-## Deploying the App With Streamlit
+## Deploying the App With Streamlit only

 Follow these steps to run the app without Docker: